A dedicated and experienced team of attorneys

 Mary Ellis Patton joined Bluegrass Elderlaw, PLLC as an associate in 2014.
 Mary enjoys getting to know her clients on a personal level and understanding their family dynamics.
 These conversations help to construct strategies enabling clients to achieve their financial, legal, and health care goals.

 Mary was born and raised in Lexington, Kentucky.
 She earned her B.A. in Communication magna cum laude from the University of Kentucky in 2004.
 In 2007, she recieved her J.D. from the University of Dayton School of Law.

 Katie E. Finnell, Associate Attorney

-Katie E. Finnell joined Bluegrass Elderlaw, PLLC in January 2017 as an Associate.
+Katie E. Finnell joined Bluegrass Elderlaw, PLLC in January 2017 as an Associate after spending several years as a sole practitioner.
 Katie graduated from the University of Kentucky and earned her law degree from Northern Kentucky University, Chase College of Law.
-She is a member of the American Bar Association and the Kentucky Bar Association.
+She is a member of the Kentucky Bar Association and the Fayette County Bar Association.
 She earned her LLM (legal masters degree) in Estate Planning and Elder Law from Western New England University in 2016.
 Katie is currently the CLE Committee Chair as well as the Vice President of the KY Bar Association Elder Law Section.